 Were the Middle Ages that Dark as some historians often describe the period?

-For centuries, the commonly held view was that the 1000 years following the fall of the Western Roman Empire witnessed large swathes of Western Europe deteriorate socially, economically and politically.
-Many have described those centuries as the worst time for Europe, hence the name the Dark Ages.
+For centuries, the commonly held view was that the thousand years following the fall of the Western Roman Empire witnessed large swathes of Western Europe deteriorate socially, economically and politically.
+Many have described those centuries as the worst time for Europe, hence the name the Dark Ages, also known as the Early Middle Ages.

 Quite certainly Europe had devolved from a centralized government type of Empire to localism; however there were still some amazing feats of human ingenuity accomplished during that time all across Europe.
-Additionally, terming those 1000 years as dark seems quite unfair to other parts of the world as many societies and empires in the East, as well as in some parts of North Africa, appeared to be thriving.
+Additionally, terming those 1000 years as “dark” seems quite unfair to other parts of the world where many societies and empires in the East, as well as in some parts of North Africa, appeared to be thriving.
 For example, the Islamic world experienced its golden age during those so-called “Dark Ages” of Europe.
-The Abbasids had such a thirst for knowledge that they created an enabling environment for science and religion to flourish harmoniously.
+The Abbasids had such a thirst for knowledge that they created an enabling environment where science and religion could flourish harmoniously.

 The Islamic Golden Age began during the Dark Ages